Cellular, Molecular and Biomedical Sciences Ph.D.

 - Effectively communicate as teachers, researchers, and scholars

 The curriculum of the Cellular, Molecular and Biomedical Sciences program is designed to give students fundamental and applied skills to prepare them for future positions in scientific research and related fields.
-The core curriculum includes course work in biochemistry, cell biology, genetics, ethics, and data analysis and presentation.
+The core curriculum includes course work in biochemistry, cell biology, genetics, ethics, data analysis, and scientific communications.
 Students also enhance their writing skills through a grant-writing course and improve their presentation skills through participation in the CMB seminar series.
-Students are provided with at least two opportunities to serve as teaching assistants typically in undergraduate laboratory-based courses.
+Students are provided with at least 2 opportunities to serve as teaching assistants, typically in undergraduate laboratory-based courses.

-During the first year, CMB students complete three research rotations with potential advisors, while taking the required core course work in Cell Biology, Biochemistry, and Data Analysis & Presentation.
-Students generally fulfill their core course and comprehensive exam requirements in year two.
-In addition to core courses, students are expected to enhance their training through advanced courses in one of the following areas:
+During the 1st year, CMB students complete 3 research rotations with potential advisors, while taking the required core course work in Cell Biology and Biochemistry.
+Students generally fulfill their core course and comprehensive exam requirements in year 2.

 Requirements for Admission to Graduate Studies for the Degree of Doctor of Philosophy

-Competitive applicants typically have evidence of strong course preparation, an undergraduate GPA of 3.00 or better, and 60th percentile or greater on the general Graduate Record Examination (GRE).
+Competitive applicants typically have evidence of strong course preparation and an undergraduate GPA of 3.00 or better.
 Foreign applicants to the CMB Program are required to have a satisfactory score on either the TOEFL (100 or higher) or the IELTS (7.0 or better).
-Experience in laboratory research is recommended.
+Prior research experience and strong letters of recommendation are expected of all competitive applicants.

 Minimum Degree Requirements